What is Digestion?

 What are the Digestive Problems?

-Digestive system has many functions but the major one is absorption of nutrients; nutrients come from eaten food, they include proteins, vitamins, and fats.
+The digestive system has many functions but the major one is the absorption of nutrients; nutrients come from eaten food, they include proteins, vitamins, and fats.

 Many digestive conditions are included in the term digestive problems; starting from indigestion, irritable bowel syndrome, diarrhea, and constipation to Crohn’s disease, ulcerative colitis, and colon cancer.